- Brand name

 - Overactive thyroid gland

 - Heart problems such as cardiovascular disorder

 If you have not told your doctor about any of the above, tell them before you start to take any Oroxine.

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some of these medicines may interfere with Oroxine.
+These include:

 - Anticoagulants, medicines used to thin your blood (eg. Warfarin)